 No further payments are available once the maximum amount of payment ($4,000) has been made.

-Ten weeks after the first payment was made, SIRA will call you and the injured person to conduct a final verification check to confirm recovery at work and to assist SIRA to evaluate the effectiveness of this grant.
+Ten weeks after the first payment was made, SIRA will send a completion survey to you and the injured person to conduct a final review to confirm recovery at work and to assist SIRA to evaluate the effectiveness of this grant.

 8. Further information